 Home-schooled students who are at the junior level are also encouraged to apply and should contact WSHI directly at email@example.com.

 Approximately 200 area schools receive WSHI information and about 110 respond with nominations.
-The school administration provides information about each nominated student, including overall grade average to date.
+On a Summary List of Candidates form, the school administration provides information about each nominated student, including overall grade average to date.
 Nominated students must submit an application form on which they write a brief essay about their interest in science and why they want to participate in WSHI.
 The application form must also contain a recommendation from each student's science teacher or guidance counselor.
+The school returns the Summary List of Candidates form and completed applications to WSHI.

 On the reverse side of the application form is a release of liability and assumption of all risks which must be signed by both the student and their parent or guardian.
 Application forms are available from the school science coordinator or guidance counselor.
 They are not available online.